lboller/jadd/README.md

 ### Observations on the development process

-Take with a grain of salt, because I have ~2 entire hours of experience at this point.
+Take with a grain of salt, because I have ~~two~~ four entire hours of experience at this point.

   * Every addin deserves a demo gif.
   * The addin function shall not be a monster function.
 Make it as small as possible and put the smarts in other functions.